mnm-team/p4-sdn/idletimeout/README.md

 We modify the `table_add` function to support timeout, by default `idle_timeout = 0`, and the corresponding rule is not "timed out".

-Note that, in this example, only the `dmac` rule table support timeout, the `smac` rule table does not.
+Note that, in this example, only the `dmac` rule table supports timeout, the `smac` rule table does not.

 ## Execution